ericf1/ftwbot/README.md

 Suggestions are appreciated and can be posted to the [Discussions](https://github.com/ericf1/ftwbot/discussions) page.

-How To Set Up Your Own Bot
+How To Set Up Your Own Bot From Your Personal Machine
 ---
 >First, fetch our code base through git clone:
 ```